 In the US, the Consumer Product Safety Improvement Act (CPSIA) was signed into law in 2008.
 This legislation forms part of a comprehensive effort by the US government to enhance safety requirements of imported consumer goods.
 As a result, it becomes more difficult and costly to export to the US, since higher safety requirements means additional hurdles for the entry of these items.
 The requirements of CPSIA are wide-ranging.
 For example, any products that are designed for children cannot contain more than a certain amount of lead and will be prohibited if otherwise.
 Manufacturers are also required to add a tracking label or other distinguishing permanent mark on children’s products such that manufacturers, retailers and consumers can ascertain the manufacturer or private label, location and date of production of the product, and cohort information (batch, run number or other identifying characteristic).
 The US Consumer Product Safety Commission (CPSC) approved the new third-party testing lab accreditation requirements to come into effect at the end of 2011.
 Starting from January 2012, toys that are manufactured or imported into the US has to be certified for ASTM F963, the mandatory toy standard, based on testings conducted by a CPSC-approved third-party lab.

-In the EU, Directive 2009/48/EC on the safety of toys (the "Toy Safety Directive") came into effect on 21 July 2011.
+In the EU, Directive 2009/48/EC on the safety of toys (the "Toy Safety Directive") laid down the safety criteria that toys must meet before they can be marketed in the EU.
+The general provisions of Toy Safety Directive came into effect on 20 July 2011, while the chemical safety requirements went into force on 20 July 2013.
 The new Directive has updated measures, taking into account of technological developments and new safety concerns.
 It complements and adds to existing provisions regarding to warnings on toys and importers’ responsibility.
 In addition to the expanded general safety requirement, those relating to physical and mechanical properties, flammability, chemical properties, electrical properties, hygiene and radioactivity have been set out.
 More stringent rules apply to chemical hazards, such as certain chemical substances, fragrances and noise that are released from toys.
 In particular, the European Commission has recently approved Germany’s request for a stricter rule on chemical detection limits.
 These restrictions do not cover all chemicals that are listed in the Directive.
 Thus Hong Kong exporters have to be particularly aware of the level of lead, barium, nitrosamines and nitrosatable substances in the toys that are exporting to Germany.

 Sustained interest in licensing: Licensing has been a key driver of toys sales globally, particularly for traditional toys.
 While a certain proportion of licensed toys is associated with evergreen characters such as Hello Kitty and Mickey Mouse, blockbuster movies and TV cartoons remain the major source of properties.
 Big players like Mattel and Lego often create “special edition” lines on the latest movies.
 Recently, a number of Hollywood-created properties including Frozen, Minions and Star Wars have created unprecedented success for the licensees.
 However, in general, the trade of licensed toys of movie characters is subject to a rather short boom-and-bust cycle.
 According to market research firm the NPD Group, sales of movie-related toys experience a quick growth in the three weeks prior to cinematic release, then a slowdown in the six weeks after the movie has come out.
 On the other hand, video games and social media are now constantly inventing new characters.
 Angry Birds and Minecraft are the prominent examples.

 Tech-based toys gaining popularity: The worldwide mega-trend is to integrate electronics and new technology with toys.
 Many dolls and toy robots can now be remote-controlled by an Android or iOS device and updated with apps to create additional and new playing possibilities.
 Recently, the tiny robot BB-8, a character in the Star Wars franchise, has gained a lot of attention.
 The companion app is packed with official Star Wars sound effects and other features like recording holographic messages.
-A Hong Kong company WooWee, is famous for making tech-based toys too.
-The company has recently launched Miposaur, an intelligent robot dinosaur which is equipped with the latest sensor technology enabling it to respond to the swipe of hand and play with a trackball.
+Other traditional toys are also increasingly connected with the digital world.
+For example, LEGO has launched a social networking mobile apps that allows children to upload photos of their building sets to socialise with other users, while the Hong Kong-based WowWee is famous for making tech-based toys such as Miposaur, an intelligent robot dinosaur which is equipped with the latest sensor technology enabling it to respond to the swipe of hand and play with a trackball.
 On the other hand, toys incorporating virtual, augmented and mixed reality are expected to be big hits.